lyndon025/playtested/src/content/article/2023-02-03-there-are-gun-wielding-zombies-in-this-retro-shooter--ailment-dead-standoff---first-impre.md

 ---
-title: "There are gun wielding zombies in this retro shooter | Ailment: dead standoff - First Impressions"
+author: lyndonguitar
+category: Review
-description: "Ailment: dead standoff is a single-stick shooter with a retro pixel-art take, plus an interesting story as an extra bonus.
-Of course, if you see the word “dead” in the title, it better include zombies, and it does."
+description: 'Ailment: dead standoff is a single-stick shooter with a retro pixel-art take, plus an interesting story as an extra bonus.
+Of course, if you see the word “dead” in the title, it better include zombies, and it does.'
+featured: false
 pubDate: 2023-02-03
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "ailment:-dead-standoff-premium"]
+tags:
-featured: false
+- taptap
+- ailment:-dead-standoff-premium
-thumb: "/images/reviews/2023-02-03-there-are-gun-wielding-zombies-in-this-retro-shooter--ailment-dead-standoff---first-impre-0.avif"
+thumb: /images/reviews/2023-02-03-there-are-gun-wielding-zombies-in-this-retro-shooter--ailment-dead-standoff---first-impre-0.avif
+title: 'There are gun wielding zombies in this retro shooter | Ailment: dead standoff
+  - First Impressions'
 ---

 <div class="gallery">